bianconif/jcm_2022/README.md

   - Bianconi, F., Ceccarelli, L., Fernández, A., Saetta, S.A.; [A sequential machine vision procedure for assessing paper impurities](https://doi.org/10.1016/j.compind.2013.12.001) (2014) Computers in Industry, 65 (2), pp. 325-332.
 - Datasets `Carpet-01`, `Leather-01` and `Wood-01` sourced from [MVTEC Anomaly detection dataset](https://www.mvtec.com/company/research/datasets/mvtec-ad)

-Please consider citing the sources and related papers - whenever appropriate - if you wish to use any of the above datasets for your research activity.
+Please consider citing the sources and the related papers - whenever appropriate - if you wish to use any of the above datasets for your research activity.

 ## License
 The code in this repository is distributed under [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/); all the other material under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).